 If you have an existing thyroid issue or would like to protect yourself from developing one, start here with the food-based recommendations.
 If you think you might need additional supplementation of some of the nutrients listed above, be sure to consult a professional to help you decide which ones and how much, particularly in regards to iron and iodine.
-Keep in mind that there are a myriad of reasons that thyroid diseases develop beyond diet.
+Keep in mind that there is a myriad of reasons that thyroid diseases develop beyond diet.
 Explore these if food changes alone don’t do the trick.

 Catch up on the rest of this blog series…

 - The Thyroid Part 1 – The Basics

 - The Thyroid Part 2 – Five Reasons Why Testing Only TSH Isn’t Enough

 - The Thyroid Part 3 – Why Over-Medicating Thyroid Disease Masks the Underlying Problem

 - The Thyroid Part 4 – Non-Autoimmune Hypothyroidism: When the Thyroid is Actually the Cause of Symptoms of Thyroid Disease

 - The Thyroid Part 5 – Hashimoto’s: It’s More Than Just Your Thyroid